![]() | ||

 Dashboard

-The Dashboard allows you to view the status of any eSigning documents you have sent out.
+The Dashboard allows you to view the status of any eSigning requests that have been sent out.
 Once all required users have signed the document, the Status will change to Signed.
-From here, you may also cancel or delete a request.

 Send From Custom Form